neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 All action starts with an HTTP request sent from a client.
 The request contains information about the resource to retrieve or process, the action to take and various various parameters and headers.
-FLOW3 converts the raw HTTP request into an HTTP Request object and, by invoking the :doc:`Routing` mechanism, determines which controller is responsible for processing the request and creating a matching response.
+TYPO3 Flow converts the raw HTTP request into an HTTP Request object and, by invoking the :doc:`Routing` mechanism, determines which controller is responsible for processing the request and creating a matching response.
 A dispatcher then passes an internal to the controller and gets a response in return which can be sent to back to the client.

-If you haven't done already, we recommend that you read the chapter about FLOW3's :doc:`Http`.
+If you haven't done already, we recommend that you read the chapter about TYPO3 Flow's :doc:`Http`.
 It contains more detailed information about the application flow and the specific parts of the HTTP API.